Honor Code for the Washington College of Law

 The Student Conduct Code is the American University’s policy for nonacademic conduct offenses and applies to all students, student groups, and student organizations, including WCL students.
 However, with the exception of conduct described in Article II (D), alleged prohibited conduct by WCL students will be processed under the procedures set forth in this Honor Code.

-Allegations involving conduct covered by the University policy on Discrimination and Sexual Harassment shall be addressed by representatives (or designees) of the Main Campus under the procedures (including appeals, if any) set forth in the Student Conduct Code of the American University and not this Honor Code.
+Allegations involving conduct covered by the University’s Discrimination and Non-Title IX Sexual Misconduct Policy and/or the University’s Title IX Sexual Harassment Policy shall be addressed by representatives (or designees) of the Main Campus under the procedures (including appeals, if any) set forth in the Student Conduct Code of the American University and not this Honor Code.

 Article III Prosecution Team